9001/copyparty/README.md

 your path will look something like `/mnt/[device-ID]/`

+⚠️ to prevent copyparty from shutting down when your external storage is disconnected, use `--dbpath=./` to prevent storing your database on the removable media when you use any of the `-e2d*` arguments. this might also prevent other related errors

 ### permission errors
 first, try re-running the initial setup command from the [section above](#install-on-android)